One of the first big decisions you will need to make as a new Amazon FBA seller is the type of seller plan you will choose to use.

 In addition to the reduced cost when selling more than 40 products per month, and bonus categories that come with using an Amazon professional seller plan, here are some additional advantages Amazon professional sellers have over individual sellers:

-- Increase selling efficiency with API integration
+- API.
+Increase selling efficiency with API integration

 Why become an Amazon individual seller?

 The biggest question you need to ask yourself when choosing an Amazon seller account is how involved you want to be in your Amazon business.

 The individual seller plan is good for people who want to get rid of a few extra items around the house.
 It’s also a good plan for those who want to give selling on Amazon a try before going all in and expanding their business to something like private label.